Where to have the best Langos in Budapest

 Vegan langos in Budapest

-Don't worry, vegan friends, we've got you covered.
-We love langos and ever since we became plant-based, we were convinced it's going to be impossible to eat this amazing Hungarian speciality.
-I mean, fried bread with amazing toppings?
-Yes, please.
-When our friend took us to the Retró Lángos Büfé, we were convinced we are only going to order a simple langos with no toppings, but to our surprise, the shop had so many topping options for vegans, including mushrooms, jalapeno pepper, olives, peppers and more.
 In fact, they even had a filled vegan langos with all plant goodies in it.
-Pretty amazing, right?
+Pretty incredible, right?
 Although we are quite vehement about healthy eating, we now know we can have a cheeky vegan langos any time.
 And the good news?
 With all the toppings, the langos is no more than £2.50.
-That's lunch sorted, on a lovely sunny day.
+That’s lunch sorted, on a lovely sunny day.

 Your turn now.
-Tell me about your Budapest langos experience and where did you find the best langos in the city?
+Tell me about your Budapest langos experience, and where did you find the best langos in the city?
 Leave a comment below to tell us your story.

-Leave a comment below.
+Leave a Reply